rehierl/abstract-properties/12-x-doctree-traversal/12-0-ordered-doctrees/2-1-ordered-doctree-order.md

 Note that, since there is no edge that connects the former next sibling of a node with its former first child, the tree order of an ordered doctree has **no child order**.

-Note that, due to the above, the old definition of the description as **ordered tree** (i.e. a tree that has some external child order associated with it) is misleading.
-After all, no node tree will ever be such that it has a child order.
-Because of that, **this definition must be deprecated (!)**.